AdrienneHizon/MATLAB-Script-Point-Coordinate-Conversion/README.md

 ## Changelogs
 - 1.02
-  - A text display will now show which system will be converted to another.
+  - A text display will now show which coordinate system will be converted to another.
   - Simplified the calculation for CCS -> SCS and SCS -> CCS
 - 1.00
   - An original version of the script was made.